Protect: protection from untrusted certificates

 - Get your payment data (card number, holder's name, expiry date and CVV2) and use it to steal money from your account.

 “Cannot establish a secure connection.
-Hackers may try to steal your data (for example, passwords, messages or your bank card)”.
+Hackers may try to steal your data (such as passwords, messages or your bank card number) ”.

 Reasons for blocking

 Yandex Browser blocks websites that have the following problems with certificates:

 - Your data may become available to unknown application developers.